Skip to main content

 Local mode is a way to run the Chef Infra Client against the chef-repo on a local machine as if it were running against the Chef Infra Server.
 Local mode relies on chef-zero, which acts as a lightweight instance of the Chef Infra Server. chef-zero reads and writes to the chef_repo_path, which allows all commands that normally work against the Chef Infra Server to be used against the local chef-repo.

-Local mode does not require a configuration file, instead it will look for a directory named /cookbooks and will set chef_repo_path to be just above that.
+Local mode doesn’t require a configuration file, instead it will look for a directory named /cookbooks and will set chef_repo_path to be just above that.
 (Local mode will honor the settings in a configuration file, if desired.)
-If the client.rb file is not found and no configuration file is specified, local mode will search for a config.rb file.
+If the client.rb file isn’t found and no configuration file is specified, local mode will search for a config.rb file.

 Local mode will store temporary and cache files under the <chef_repo_path>/.cache directory by default.
 This allows a normal user to run the Chef Infra Client in local mode without requiring root access.